Documentation

 - Type:

-boolean | string | Origin | Cors
+boolean | string | Origin | Cors - Default: Value of the

-. - Description: Defines Cross-Origin Resource Sharing (CORS) policy, crucial for enabling your server to respond to requests from different domains.
+CORSenvironment variable ornull. - Description: Defines Cross-Origin Resource Sharing (CORS) policy, crucial for enabling your server to respond to requests from different domains.
 The policy can be a simple boolean to allow any origin, a specific origin string, or a more detailed CORS configuration object.
 By default, it uses broad methods and headers if not explicitly set.

 views